-Common Ground – Common Good: Faith and Literature
+Common Ground – Common Good: A Retreat About Literature and Spirituality

 Sewanee, TN 37375

 COMMON GROUND – COMMON GOOD

 A Faith and Literature Retreat led by The Rt.
 Rev. Dr. Henry Parsley

 Lent invites us to repent – to a change of heart and action.
 Nowhere does this call seem more urgent today than in our relationship with the earth and its creatures.
 Jurgen Moltmann has called this challenge “the ecological reformation of religion.”
 We must recover ancient faith and wisdom which see the earth as sacred gift and our human vocation as its stewards.
 It is literally in discovering common ground that we find common good.

 The retreat will explore literature that focuses on creation spirituality.
 Works of poetry, fiction, and science will help us look at questions such as how the Spirit speaks to us in and through nature…how ancient wisdom can help us engage the environmental crisis…how celebrating and stewarding the earth bring us closer to God.